 - Contact information for accident witnesses

-- Investigating officer’s narrative
+- The investigating officer’s narrative

 - Descriptions of injuries